irx-404notfound/programming-notes/react /create-new-project.md

 npm run dev
 ```

-After use thoose comands, that appears in your bash:
+After running these comands, that appears in your bash:

 ```bash
 VITE v8.0.7 ready in 928 ms